rahulbhatu/scratch-api/README.md

 # Test the code
-**Prerequsiste** : To the test the code on any system you will have to install the docker and docker-compose tool on the system.
+**Prerequisite** : To the test the code on any system you will have to install the docker and docker-compose tool on the system.
 API development tool like Postman to test the endpoints.
 Clone this repo and from the root of the repository run below command